Macy StormSenior Content Creator

 - LinkedIn profile

 - Day of the week

 - Time of day

-Again, though, when it comes to Google Ads vs. Bing Ads targeting, Google Ads tends to win.
+Again, though, when it comes to Google Ads vs. Microsoft Ads targeting, Google Ads tends to win.

 4. Keyword targeting